This isn’t just a cursor.

 Personality is the UI, how you show up.

-Core is the operating system underneath: the raw intensity of curiosity, ingenuity, nerve, veracity
+Core is the operating system underneath: the raw intensity of curiosity, ingenuity, nerve, veracity.

 Personalities clash, core doesn’t.